French toast is a simple enough recipe, but to make AMAZING French toast takes paying attention to a few key components.

 How to Make Flavorful French Toast

-- I love to use a hint of orange zest and vanilla to round out the flavors of my French toast.
+- I love to use a hint of orange zest and vanilla to round out the flavors in my French Toast recipe.

 - Feel free to omit the orange zest if you prefer or add a splash of Grand Marnier instead.